Ahmed-Shayan-Arsalan/Amazon-Scraper-Using-User-Agents/README.md

 Stores the collected data in a JSON file.

 ## Sample Output:
-Scraped data includes product URLs, titles, categories, genders, descriptions, image URLs, prices, and reviews.
+Scraped data includes product URLs, titles, categories, genders, descriptions, image URLs, prices, color, and reviews.

 Adjustments may be needed for XPath selectors or sleep times based on Amazon's site changes or network conditions.
 Ensure compliance with Amazon's terms of service and robots.txt when scraping data from their website.